 TABLE OF CONTENTS

 Health Equity Definition 2

 Welcome from the Director 3

-Foreword from the Academic Committee 4
+Foreword from the Academics Committee 4

 Words from the Program Assistant & AREA's Summer Student Working Group Members 5

 Words from MAP's Cohort of Summer Students 12

-Words from our Supervisors and Summer Student Working Group 27
+Words from our Supervisors and Summer Student Working Group 28

-Pictures 33
+Pictures 34

-Signatures 36
+Signatures 37

-//
+health equity [/helTH//ekwədē/] n.

-11 Health equity is created when individuals have the fair opportunity to reach their fullest health potential.
+Health equity is created when individuals have the fair opportunity to reach their fullest health potential.
 Achieving health equity requires reducing unnecessary and avoidable differences that are unfair and unjust.
 Many causes of health inequities relate to social and environmental factors including income, social status, race, gender, education and physical environment.
 We offer expertise and resources for integrating health equity in health promotion programs and policies.

-PUBLIC HEALTH ONTARIO A WORD FROM THE DIRECTOR I am extremely pleased to welcome you to the MAP Centre for Urban Solutions and the MAP BIPOC Research Summer Student Program.
+PUBLIC HEALTH ONTARIO

+A WORD FROM THE DIRECTOR

+I am extremely pleased to welcome you to the MAP Centre for Urban Solutions and the MAP BIPOC Research Summer Student Program.

 As a Research Student with MAP, you have joined the ranks of Unity Health Toronto, a remarkable organization that excels in clinical care, education and research across a network of three sites: Providence Healthcare, St. Joseph's Health Centre and St. Michael's Hospital.

 Our work focuses on working collaboratively with communities and policy partners to develop and test real-world solutions to complex urban health issues.
 We are defined by our commitment to system and policy change to achieve health equity, long-term community partnerships, and scientific excellence.
 However, our success and global recognition would not have been possible without all the brilliant and dedicated minds who work here.

 So, thank you for your passion for advancing equity and justice, and for joining us at MAP in your mission to create a healthier future for all.

 I look forward to meeting and getting to know you.
+And remember my door is always open!

+- STEPHEN HWANG

+DIRECTOR, MAP CENTRE FOR URBAN

+HEALTH SOLUTIONS

-And remember my door is always open! - STEPHEN HWANG DIRECTOR, MAP CENTRE FOR URBAN HEALTH SOLUTIONS A WORD FROM THE Academic committee As it's the fourth year of the MAP Summer Student Program, we're in awe of the research past MAP summer students have developed.
+A WORD FROM THE ACADEMIC COMMITTEE

+As it's the fourth year of the MAP Summer Student Program, we're in awe of the research past MAP summer students have developed.

 We're very excited to share the work of this year's summer students and their respective research teams.
 This yearbook was inspired by the original retrospective of the inaugural program that students at the time Melenna Awaju, Peri Ren and Christina Choo created, back in 2021.

-This program has enabled students to gain research skills, access professional development resources, participate in skillbuilding workshops, seek mentorship from MAP scientists and network with like-minded peers at a world-leading health equity research center.
-On behalf of the summer students, we'd like to the thank MAP organizers. principal investigators, supervisors and research scientists we've had the pleasure of working with for their guidance learning and experiences! - JASMEET & YISRAELLA MEET THIS YEAR'S MAP BIPOC SUMMER STUDENT PROGRAM ASSISTANT MAP SUMMER STUDENT PROGRAM 2024 MAP SUMMER STUDENT PROGRAM 2024 06 MARTHA TAYLOR
+This program has enabled students to gain research skills, access professional development resources, participate in skill-building workshops, seek mentorship from MAP scientists and network with like-minded peers at a world-leading health equity research center.

+On behalf of the summer students, we'd like to thank the MAP organizers, principal supervisors investigators, and research scientists we've had the pleasure of working for their quidance learning and experiences!

+- JASMEET & YISRAELLA

+MEET THIS YEAR'S MAP BIPOC SUMMER STUDENT PROGRAM ASSISTANT

+MARTHA TAYLOR

+SHE/HER martha.taylor@mail.utoronto.ca